 Lyrically intriguing, the band are in turn both visceral and sexual, for example “Baby why don’t you see my sea – Get inside and build your castle into me” from ‘Sea Castle’ is definitely not describing a fun day at Bognor beach…

 Live, the band employ a retina-searing light show, clothing designed by synth player Corin and a striking custom-built illuminated drum trigger system which features in the newly released video for single ‘Heartsigh’.
 The song itself is almost a COCTEAU TWINS song reimagined for the 21st Century with added Reese synth bass and Roland Alpha Juno Hoover sounds.
 Beautifully and clinically produced, ‘Heartsigh’ is an ideal entry point for the band.

 The huge success of CHVRCHES has arguably been part curse / part blessing for PURITY RING.
 On one hand, the Canadian band could feel aggrieved that their sound has been appropriated and commercialised by another act, yet conversely they undoubtedly would have picked up a larger fanbase as a result of the two parties co-existing; the band played The Roundhouse late last year, quite a feat for what could be seen by many as an ‘underground’ band.

-Other acts have now caught up with them and their sound is now almost a norm in some circles, even artists like KATY PERRY and TAYLOR SWIFT don’t sound too far removed from some of the tracks on ‘Another Eternity’.
+A mark of an innovator is that many people often don’t get them first time around and that is certainly the case with PURITY RING.
+Other acts have now caught up with them and their sound is now almost a norm in some circles, even artists like Katy Perry and Taylor Swift don’t sound too far removed from some of the tracks on ‘Another Eternity’.